-Czeslaw Kosma, 78, fatally struck on his bike Friday afternoon in Jefferson Park, was the eighth cyclist killed on Chicago streets so far this year, the most since 2012.
+Czeslaw Kosma, 78, fatally struck on his bike on the afternoon of Friday, October 23, in Jefferson Park, was the eighth cyclist killed on Chicago streets so far this year, the most since 2012.

 At about 1:10 PM, Kosma was cycling on the 6200 block of West Higgins Avenue, police said.
 “A witness related to responding officers that they observed the bicyclist operating erratically [in circles] and veering into traffic,” a police spokesperson told Streetsblog.